 You can also serve chicken cacciatore with other starch favorites like a crusty bread, polenta, rice or even potatoes.
 There really isn’t a wrong way to serve this dish.
 For a low carb option, you can also use zucchini noodles, too.

 A modified version of this Dutch Oven Chicken Cacciatore recipe is also featured in my new cookbook, The Camp & Cabin Cookbook (Countryman Press 2018).
 I have 100 recipes that are all prepared outdoors and over fire using multiple techniques, including the beloved Dutch oven.
-Learn more about my camp cookbook!
+Learn more about my camping cookbook!

 Dutch Oven Chicken Cacciatore